Internal Guidelines used in processing claims

 Back to Education Programme

 Persons in receipt of One-Parent Family Payment are eligible, subject, to certain conditions, to participate in the Back to Education Allowance scheme.
 The Back to Education allowance is an educational opportunities scheme for persons in receipt of certain social welfare payments and who wish to pursue an approved full-time second or third level course of education in an approved college leading to a recognised qualification.
-From January 2013 participants will continue on their current rate of payment, rather than being increased to maximum rate as in the past.
+From January 2013 participants will continue on their current rate of payment, rather than being increases to maximum rate as in the past.
 The annual cost of education allowance is no longer payable from the start of 2013.
 Also, participants may continue to receive any secondary benefits to which they otherwise have an entitlement.

 If under 21, they must be 2 years out of education to qualify (confirmation required).
 In general a person must be over the age of 21 and in receipt of One-Parent Family Payment for at least 3 months (in the case of approved second level courses) or at least 12 months (in the case of approved third level courses).